SunnyDeng/azure-content-dede/articles/virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md

 <properties
  pageTitle="Informationen über die Instanzen A8, A9, A10 und A11 | Microsoft Azure"
- description="Dieser Artikel enthält Hintergrundinformationen und Überlegungen zur Verwendung der rechenintensiven Azure-Instanzen A8 und A9, A10 und A11." services="virtual-machines, cloud-services"
+ description="Sie erhalten Hintergrundinformationen und Überlegungen zur Verwendung der rechenintensiven Azure-Instanzen A8 und A9, A10 und A11."
+ services="virtual-machines, cloud-services"
  documentationCenter=""
  authors="dlepow"